 Illinois Medicare Advantage Plans

-Let’s say Jared has MA coverage when the atrial fibrillation occurs.
+Let’s say Jared has Advantage coverage when atrial fibrillation occurs.
 Well, the ambulance will cost about $300 in copayments.
-Then, inpatient hospital care costs about $400 a day for days 1 through 5.
+Then, inpatient hospital care costs about $400 a day for days 1 to 5.

-So, the MA plan could cost several thousand dollars if in the hospital.
-However, the MA plan has what we call the Maximum Out Of Pocket or MOOP.
+So, Advantage plans could cost several thousand dollars if in the hospital.
+However, the plan has what we call the Maximum Out Of Pocket or MOOP.

-The MOOP is an amount that a beneficiary can’t pay more than; so, if the MOOP is $6,700 the most the beneficiary can pay out of pocket is $6,700 in the year.
+The MOOP is an amount that a beneficiary can’t pay more than; so, if the MOOP is $6,700, the most the recipient can pay out of pocket is $6,700 in the year.